Geming400/wraith-vault-custom-reward/README.md

 # Installation

-You'll need to download a tool known as [mitmproxy](https://mitmproxy.org/) and [python](https://www.python.org/) (at least version 3).
+You'll need to download a tool known as [mitmproxy](https://mitmproxy.org/).

-This dosen't require any other dependencies ! (todo: test this statement)
+This dosen't require any other dependencies !

 # How to use